alexa/alexa-auto-sdk/samples/android/README.md

 * A generic error TTS is returned when the user initiates offline contact calling before uploading contacts to the cloud on the sample app with the optional Local Voice Control extension.
 * Particular sections of the Flash Briefing do not resume properly from a paused state.
 Attempting to play after pause in some cases may restart the media playback.
 * Display card rendering is not adaptable to a variety of screen sizes.
-* The sample app does not implement managing inter-app audio focus.
-As a result, other apps do not recognize its audio playback appropriately.
 * Alexa dialog playback may stop abruptly when switching between Wi-Fi and mobile data.
 * The sample app disconnects from AVS after remaining idle for some time and takes a while to reconnect.
 * Music service provider logos in the SVG format are not rendered during the music playback.